 The scheme applies to headland paths and enclosed tracks.
 By agreement it may also include cross-field paths which have become overgrown following initial reinstatement.

-We require two cuts per year - usually in July and September.
+We require 2 cuts per year - usually in July and September.

-Payment for the work will be made within one month of the receipt of your invoice.
+Payment for the work will be made within 1 month of the receipt of your invoice.

 Random surveys of all paths under your control will take place to ensure cross compliance.
-In return we will fix any problems that are the responsibility of the county council within an agreed timescale.
+In return we'll fix any problems that are our responsibility within an agreed timescale.

-If you are interested in joining the scheme either email ETEPROW@derbyshire.gov.uk or Call Derbyshire on 08 456 058 058.
+If you're interested in joining the scheme either email ETEPROW@derbyshire.gov.uk or phone Call Derbyshire on 01629 533190.
 Please mention the scheme and ask to speak to the area rights of way inspector.

-For the latest details of the scheme please view or download the Field Path Maintenance Scheme report from the more information section on this page.
+For the latest details of the scheme please view or download the Field Path Maintenance Scheme report attached to this page.